What is The Energy Co-op?

-Renewable Natural Gas (RNG) is biogas, a compound of methane and carbon dioxide, that is captured at landfills and other waste management facilities.
-It’s often flared, reducing it to C02 and wasting the energy content of its methane component, however, it can also be like conventional natural gas – without any drilling or fracking.
+Renewable Natural Gas (RNG) is comprised primarily of methane that forms naturally from the decomposition of organic waste in landfills and other waste treatment facilities.
+It’s often flared, reducing it to CO2 and wasting the energy content of its methane component.
+However, RNG can also be used like conventional natural gas—but without any drilling or fracking.

 How does this work?

 When you enroll in RNG, we become your gas supplier.
 The utility (PECO or PGW) is still your distributor.
 We supply the gas from RNG, and the utility delivers it.
 For every cubic foot (ccf) of gas you use, your money is going to RNG from landfill methane.
 There is no interruption of service when you switch; you’ll just see The Energy Co-op as your supplier on your gas bill within 1-2 billing cycles.